sensu/sensu-docs/content/sensu-go/5.16/api/checks.md

 #### EXAMPLE {#checkscheckhooks-put-example}

-In the following example, an HTTP PUT request is submitted to the `/checks/:check` API to update the `check-cpu` check, resulting in an HTTP `200 OK` response and the updated check definition.
+In the following example, an HTTP PUT request is submitted to the `/checks/:check` API endpoint to update the `check-cpu` check, resulting in an HTTP `200 OK` response and the updated check definition.

 {{< highlight shell >}}
 curl -X PUT \